Liberia: Liberia Inland Storage Facility

 It is anticipated that, by providing SMEs with access to high-quality, secure storage, the LISF will significantly reduce supply chain losses currently incurred due to expiry, spoilage and theft of goods; stabilising prices and contributing to Liberia’s wider economic growth.

 InfraCo Africa secured grant funding from PIDG’s Technical Assistance (PIDG TA) to carry out a pre-feasibility study to assess the power needs of the facility.
 PIDG TA has provided US$360,000 of capital funding for the supply and installation of a rooftop solar-hybrid system that will provide the primary source of power to the facility.
 The rooftop solar energy system will maximise energy efficiency, reduce overall dependence on diesel, and cut carbon emissions.
 It is anticipated that the system will provide a replicable model for similar facilities in the region, with potential to drive down carbon emissions in the sector.

 The LISF’s flexible design will allow for the inclusion of alternative storage solutions in the future – such as temperature-controlled capacity for the storage of food and pharmaceutical products – to meet the evolving needs of Liberia’s businesses.
-The LISF is expected to generate 60-100 direct jobs and facilitating wider access to markets for SMEs in Liberia.
+The LISF is expected to facilitate wider access to markets for SMEs in Liberia.

-Being developed by InfraCo Africa, with CPCS Transcom Limited (CPCS) acting on their behalf, in partnership with Global Logistics Services Inc. (GLS Group)
+Being developed by InfraCo Africa in partnership with Global Logistics Services Inc. (GLS Group)